 So the key difference in how the flag has evolved since 1777 is the number of stars in the corner.
 The first version, also known as the Betsy Ross version, had 13 stars and 13 stripes.
 In a nutshell, this is because the country began as 13 colonies, and as soon as the country became independent from the USA, these colonies became states.

 The colours of the flag have been noted as representing certain national traits.
-The red is for hardiness and valour, the white for purity and innocence, and the blue for vigilance, perseverance and justice.
+Red is for hardiness and valour, white for purity and innocence, and blue for vigilance, perseverance and justice.
 Nevertheless, it seems unlikely that these were the reasons for selecting the colours at the time.

 Interestingly, and possibly against popular belief, it is not illegal to desecrate the US flag, as it is considered a part of free speech.
 However, just because it is not illegal, it does not mean that it wouldn’t be met with significant public outrage, so it’s certainly not recommended.